Appealing a benefits decision

 Contact the tribunal as soon as possible if you would prefer an electronic copy of the documents.

-Get advice if you are unsure about what evidence you need.
+Get advice about what evidence you need.

 Send missing evidence as soon as you can